Agathi-labs/Agathi-labs/README.md

 - 👋 Hi, I’m @Agathi-labs
 - 👀 I’m interested in block chain
-- 🌱 I’m currently learning abouut unreal engine and blender
+- 🌱 I’m currently learning about and blender
 - 💞️ I’m looking to collaborate on some project
 - ⚡ Fun fact: do you like cookies(its not about cookkies you think bro)